 We do not charge a fee to process or respond to your verifiable consumer request unless it is excessive, repetitive, or manifestly unfounded.
 If we determine that the request warrants a fee, we will tell you why we made that decision and provide you with a cost estimate before completing your request.
 For example, in cases where requests from a consumer are distinctly unsubstantiated or excessive, in particular because of their repetitive character, we may either charge a reasonable fee, in our discretion, taking into account the administrative costs of providing the information or communication or taking the action requested; or refuse to act on the request altogether.

 Under certain circumstances, we may deny your request for the reasons permitted by the applicable law, which we will specifically identify for you.
 You have the right to appeal our denial of a rights request.
-If denies or does not take action on your request of a consumer, we shall inform you without undue delay and at the latest, within forty-five (45) days after receipt of your request, of the reasons for not taking action and instructions for how to appeal our decision.
+If Freixenet Mionetto USA denies or does not take action on your request of a consumer, we shall inform you without undue delay and at the latest, within forty-five (45) days after receipt of your request, of the reasons for not taking action and instructions for how to appeal our decision.

 Please see more information on the Appeal Process below.